mrrizal/auto-cepu/readme.md

 ## 🏗️ Architecture

-This service operates as the core review engine in a distributed system:
+This service operates as the core review engine in a distributed system for **Python code on GitHub**:

-- **auto-cepu** (this repo): Core review logic, vector similarity search, LLM orchestration
+- **auto-cepu** (this repo): Core review logic, vector similarity search, LLM orchestration for Python repositories
 - **pr_analyzer**: GitHub integration, PR processing, comment posting
 - **Ollama**: LLM inference for generating review suggestions
 - **ChromaDB**: Vector database for code similarity detection

-The decoupled design allows the review engine to be used independently or integrated with different version control platforms beyond GitHub.
+**Current Support**: Python repositories hosted on GitHub.
+The decoupled design allows for future expansion to other languages and platforms.